Skip to content

 The LRV of Cotton Balls is 90.67.

-Benjamin Moore Chantilly Lace vs Decorator’s White (OC-149 or CC-20)
+Benjamin Moore Chantilly Lace vs Decoratorโ€™s White (OC-149 or CC-20)

 This is a color that is heavily influenced by light, decor, and other factors.
 It can look warm, slightly gray, or stark white depending on what else is going on.
+Typically though, I would say that Decorator’s White looks cool.

 Chantilly Lace vs Decorator's White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.